kefniark/volley-js13k/README.md

 # Minimalist Volley

+Currently in development ^^
+Don't look too much at the code quality / readability for the moment

 ## Description
 Try to make a small volley game in the 13KB limit (http://js13kgames.com/)

 ## Commands
 Setup